bbauska/HTML5-webdev/html-basics.md

 **6. Page Visibility API**

 The Page Visibility API enables us to determine the current visibility state of the page.
-The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn\'t visible.
+The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn&apos;t visible.

 ```javascript
 //document.hidden retuns true if page is not visible.